pjrose/displaymanager/README.md

 Logging: LogMonitors prints everything you need to seed settings on fresh machines.

 Display change hooks: callbacks are marshalled onto the window's Dispatcher so WPF UI work is safe.
+Use `WindowPlacementTracker.RestoreTrackedWindows` inside the hook to relocate any windows you previously placed.

 This is the modern, deterministic way to query, place, and rotate windows on specific displays in .NET 8/WPF.